 Frequently Asked Questions

-Wasn’t this called the Game Complaint Department
+Wasn’t this called the Game Complaint Department?

 Yes.
 I thought it was funny as a sort of self-deprecating joke about video game critics.
 Unfortunately, some have assumed I was being literal.
 At best, they thought this was actually a complaint department for various businesses.
 At worst, they thought I was determined to just be negative.

 I got the advice from a few people that I need to build my brand.
-Even some of those people liked my old branding, but a negative title can things off on the wrong foot.
+Even some of those people liked my old branding, but a negative title can kick things off on the wrong foot.
 I asked a few of the developers and PR people I talk to if getting an email from the Game Complaint Department would give them pause and even the ones who thought it was a great name said that it probably would.
 So, now it’s Maximum Utmost.

 Your review scores are suspiciously low.
 Is this clickbait?

-I understand this could cause problems on aggregate sites if I ever land on one, but you can’t argue that the full scale should be used and then get cold feet when comparisons are made.
+I understand this could cause problems on aggregate sites if we ever land on one, but you can’t argue that the full scale should be used and then get cold feet when comparisons are made.

-Yeah, but everywhere else gave X game a 9/10
+Yeah, but everywhere else gave X game a 9/10.

 Are publishers paying you for coverage?

 Ha!
 No. Even in a professional capacity, I have never been offered money for coverage.
 Wait, that’s not true.
-It did happen once, but when I asked what the hell was up with that, they told me that YouTubers often ask for money, so they just offered upfront even though written publications usually don’t take it.
+It did happen once, but when I asked what the hell was up with that, they told me that YouTubers often ask for money, so they just offered upfront, even though written publications usually don’t take it.
 Makes you wonder.

 There are no ads here.
 How do you make money?